About this project

 But we can’t make this first episode without YOU!

 Even long-time Multiplex fans may not know that — way before the comic strip began in 2005 — it was originally conceived as an animated short.
-But at that time, Gordon didn't have the animation chops or the resources to make it happen.
-Instead, it evolved into a comic strip.
+But at that time, Gordon didn't have the resources to make it happen, so instead it evolved into a comic strip.

-Twelve years later, with more experience with animation (storyboarding, designing, as well as final animation), he's thrilled with the idea of bringing the concept (and the characters) full-circle in Multiplex 10 and exploring an alternate take on the premise.
+Now, with thanks to crowdfunding and a few years of 2D animation experience (storyboarding, designing, as well as final animation), he's thrilled with the idea of bringing the concept (and the characters) full-circle in Multiplex 10.

 The team (so far) for the Multiplex 10 pilot includes: